jameskermode/aps-length/README.md

       -f (identify | gs), --figs=(identify | gs)
                             Tool to use to extract bounding box from figure.
-                            Default is gs, ImageMagick identify also supported.
+                            Default is gs, ImageMagick identify also supported. gs works with eps and pdf images, while identify is a better choice for png images.
       --scale-figs=SCALE_FIGS
                             Scale estimate of figure word counts by factor, default 1.1 (10%)